slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The grass is always greener on the side that is fertilized with bullshit."
 -- Morgan Housel*

-> *"Give me a museum and I’ll fill it."
--- Pablo Picasso*

 > *"When you’re up to your nose in shit, keep your mouth shut."
 -- Jack Beauregard (fictional)*

+> *"Humorists always sit at the children's table."
+-- Woody Allen*

 ### Where is home?

-> *"Home is where the bra isn’t."
+> *"Home is where the bra isn’t." (...)
--- Unknown*

-> *"Home is where the parking lot is."
+"Home is where the parking lot is."
 -- Unknown*

 ### What is love?